kitchensjn/tskit_arg_visualizer/README.md

     implemented for `edge_type="ortho"`. (default=True)
 sample_order : list
     Sample nodes IDs in desired order.
-Must only include sample nodes IDs, but does not need to include all sample nodes IDs. (default=[], order is set by first tree in tree sequence)
+Must only include sample nodes IDs, but does not need to include all sample nodes IDs. (default=None, order is set by first tree in tree sequence) title : str
+    Title to be put at the top of the figure. (default=None, ignored)
 """
 ```